 - Click ADD to play notifications through that device as well.

-Additionally, Fuze adheres to your Focus Assist rules so do not need to manually enabled Fuze's Do Not Disturb setting.
-Your Fuze notifications will be automatically suppressed by Focus Assist.
+Additionally, Fuze adheres to your Focus Assist rules, so you do not need to manually enable Fuze's Do Not Disturb setting.
+Your Fuze notifications will automatically be suppressed by Focus Assist.

 If you're not familiar with configuring your Windows notifications, see Take control of your notifications in the Windows action center on the Windows community to get started.

-The Action Center in the far-right of the taskbar:
+The Action Center in the far-right of the taskbar displays Windows notifications.

-For more information, read Get notifications you want from Microsoft Windows support.
+For more information, please refer to Get notifications you want from Microsoft Windows support.

 - Click the Start button and type Focus assist settings.